Professor Debra McGregor

 - What do the scientists involved in the project say schools could pay more attention to.

 This aspect of the project was reported on in the Summer PSTT Newsletter.
-You can read more about it here.

 Museum Learning

 The Research Excellence Bid 2020 entitled : Exploring ways of using Museum Spaces for Learning : Working collaboratively with Museum Educators will inform the current Arts Council bid, ‘Creative approaches utilising virtual spaces to encourage Exploring Learning at the Museum (ELM)’ being developed with Tracey Martin-Millward & Wendy James.
-This area of research work has informed the development of the STEAM website here and here.
+This area of research work has informed the development of the STEAM website and Museum website.
 The development of this area of work, building on Burbank’s PhD research has prompted staff, particularly Fletcher and Payne, to engage with MEs and develop more research oriented work.

-Impact Case Study : Creative Primary Science Pedagogies : Transforming approaches to teaching and learning
+Impact Case Study: Creative Primary Science Pedagogies : Transforming approaches to teaching and learning

 The STEAM Research Group